 • Understand the common refractive surgery procedures

 This unit gives learners an understanding of the wide range of lens options available.
 The first section looks at how lenses work.
 This is then followed by an in-depth section on the correction of presbyopia, which covers the features, benefits and limitations of bifocal, trifocal, and progressive lenses.
 The unit then considers the properties of different lens materials, with the final section being dedicated to the important lens measurements that are required to place a spectacle order.
-A real must of any optical assistant or dispenser.
+An essential unit for Optical Assistants and others involved in spectacle dispensing.

 Your learning goals: